rtgill82/gentoo-cruft/README.md

     -v, --verbose    Display warnings on STDERR

 OPTIONS:
     -f, --ignore-files <file>...
-Files to ignore when traversing the file system -p, --ignore-paths <path>...
-Paths to ignore when traversing the file system -d, --pkg-dir <path>            Path to the Gentoo package database [default: /var/db/pkg]
+Files to ignore when traversing the directory tree -p, --ignore-paths <path>...
+Paths to ignore when traversing the directory tree -d, --pkg-dir <path>            Path to the Gentoo package database [default: /var/db/pkg]
 ```